 Interest rates may change at any time without notice.
 Interest rates will be available on the business day (i.e., Monday through Friday if the New York Stock Exchange is open) the rates are set.
 Interest Rate Tiers and applicable rates are posted online at raymondjames.com/rates.htm.
-Rates are also available through Client Access or by contacting your independent firm.
+Rates are also available through Client Access or by contacting your financial professional.
 Interest will accrue on cash balances from the day funds are swept out of your Raymond James account through the business day preceding the date when funds are swept back into your Raymond James account.
 Interest will be compounded daily and credited monthly.
+For each of your Raymond James accounts that is in CIP, RJA calculates and credits interest to the full cent earned in that account, and any fractional interest less than a full cent is not carried forward to future months.
+If less than one full cent is earned in an account in CIP over a month, then you are owed and will receive no interest in that account for that month (and any fractional interest less than one cent is not carried forward).
+For each of your Raymond James accounts that is in RJBDP, program banks calculate and credit interest to the full cent earned on the cash swept from that account, and any fractional interest less than one cent is not carried forward to future months.
+If less than one full cent is earned on cash swept from that account to an RJBDP program bank over a month, then you are owed and will receive no interest in that account for that month in relation to cash swept to that program bank (and any fractional interest less than one cent is not carried forward).
 Neither RJA nor any participating banks are required to offer the highest rates available.
 Interest rates paid on your cash balances may equal, exceed, or be lower than the prevailing market rates.
 The interest rates paid may be higher or lower than the interest rates available to depositors making deposits directly with a bank or other depository institution in a comparable account.